Entry requirements

 • Academy certificate-holder (e.g. educator)

 Important: All candidates with vocational qualifications must also complete a personal consultation with an academic advisor at our university of applied sciences.
+Please bring all the documents that are required for university admission, such as IHK/HWK certificate, work and professional certificates as well as any qualified reference or interim reference you may have already issued.
 You can find the contact details on the pages for the degree programme in question.

 Subject-specific university entrance (vocational training + experience)